xflyhigh/injectionProfileGenerator/README.md

 After that a folder named "injetionParameter" will be created in the folder of "constant".

-Four files are in this folder:

-"Duration":injection duration

-"flowRateProfile":

-"velocity": parcels initial velocity

-"discd": the discharge coefficient

 ## ------------Peport the bug----------------
 If you have any question, you can send the email to: xflyhigh@qq.com.